whatwg/urlpattern/mdn-drafts/QUICK-REFERENCE.md

 **`URLPattern.protocol`**

-Returns the URL protocol pattern passed to the constructor.
+Returns the URL scheme pattern passed to the constructor.
 This value may be differ from the input to the constructor due to normalization.

 **`URLPattern.username`**